Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 Problems sitting comfortably.

-Pain gets worse on sitting for an extended period.
+Pain gets worse when sitting for an extended period.

 Pain in the hips region worsens with activity.